TomekLeszczynski/Shadow-Boxing-App/README.md

 ]
 ```

 - Interfaces are used in the project mainly to define data structures and improve code readability and maintainability.
-By defining interfaces for different data types, such as quotes or user data, you can clearly specify which properties should be present in objects implementing these interfaces.
+By defining interfaces for different data types, such as quotes or user data, I was able to clearly specify which properties should be present in objects implementing these interfaces.
   For example, in the quotes.ts file, the Quote interface defines the data structure for a quote, containing the quote and author fields:

 ```